 The state should authorize and encourage water providers to place a surcharge on water customers, such as a public goods charge, to fund water efficiency measures.
-The AB 32 scoping plan recommends a public goods charge for water, and the precedent for such a charge exists for electric utilities.
+The AB 32 scoping plan recommends a public goods charge for water,45 and the precedent for such a charge exists for electric utilities.
 In 1998, as part of the state's effort to restructure the electricity market, state leaders developed a surcharge for all electric utility customers to finance energy efficiency programs, renewable energy development, and assistance for lowincome residents.
 Its example should be instructive for water efficiency.

-The California Public Utilities Commission and the Water Energy Subgroup of the Climate Action Team (WETCAT), an advisory group for AB 32 implementation, have been investigating the parameters of a public goods charge to be administered by the state.
-Although workshop participants disagreed about whether the state or local water providers should administer the public goods charge themselves or support state efforts to develop state or regional plans.
+The California Public Utilities Commission and the Water Energy Subgroup of the Climate Action Team (WETCAT), an advisory group for AB 32 implementation, have been investigating the parameters of a public goods charge to be administered by the state.46 Although workshop participants disagreed about whether the state or local water providers should administer the public goods charge, local providers can still either implement a public goods charge themselves or support state efforts to develop state or regional plans.
 The state can also require water providers to implement such a charge and to dedicate the revenue to funding water efficiency improvements.